 Microbiological characteristics of Campylobacter species

-Campylobacter species are gram-negative, spiral, non-spore forming bacilli which appear spherical in older cultures (Penner, 1998).
-They are motile having flagellum at one or both ends and are microaerobic while some grow aerobically or anaerobically (Nachamkin et al., 2003).
+Campylobacter species are gram-negative, spiral, non-spore-forming bacilli that appear spherical in older cultures (Penner, 1998).
+They are motile, having flagellum at one or both ends and are microaerobic while some grow aerobically or anaerobically (Nachamkin et al., 2003).
 Metabolically, C. jejuni lacks glycolytic pathways and relies on amino acids such as serine, aspartate, asparagine, and glutamate for growth, an adaptation that allows it to survive in the nutrient rich intestinal environment (Epps et al., 2013).
 Campylobacter jejuni and Campylobacter coli are currently regarded as the most important enteropathogens among the Campylobacter species (Nachamkin et al., 2008).

 Historical perspective